 Associate Professor John Tibby

-John Tibby' s current research focuses on the climate and environmental history of south-east Queensland through study wetlands on North Stradbroke Island (NSI), south-east Queensland and the history of the Lower Murray River lakes, South Australia.
+John Tibby' s current research focuses on the climate and environmental history of south-east Queensland through study wetlands on North Stradbroke Island (NSI) and to a lesser extent Fraser Island and the history of the Lower Murray River lakes, South Australia.
 Additionally his work focusses on the relationship between diatoms and water quality in modern streams.

 The North Stradbroke Island project was supported by an ARC Discovery Project (DP150103875) and an ARC Linkage grant (LP0990124) with the Queensland Department of Science, Information Technology, Innovation and the Arts and Sibelco as partners.
 Drs Jon Marshall and Glenn McGregor are the DSITIA partner investigators.
 Dr Patrick Moss (University of Queensland), Dr Galen Halverson (McGill University) and Dr Jennie Fluin (Geology and Geophysics, Adelaide) are the other university investigators.
 Dr Cameron Barr is the postdoctoral fellow on the project.
 Other collaborators include Dr Andrew Henderson (University of Newcastle, UK) and Professor Melanie Leng (Chair of Isotope Geosciences, School of Geography, University of Nottingham).

 Key published findings:

 Blue Lake, an 11 m deep clear water low nutrient status lake on North Stradbroke Island, has been highly stable (both water level and water quality) for the last 7,500 years.
 See Barr et al. (2013) listed below for more details.

-There are a number of wetlands on North Stradbroke Island which persisted through the Last Glacial Maximum, a situation highly unusual in Australia.
+There are a number of wetlands on North Stradbroke Island which persisted through the Last Glacial Maximum, a situation highly unusual in Australia (Tibby et al. 2017).
 Vegetation histories from three of these sites have been published (Moss et al. 2013) and indicate that woodland vegetation persisted on the island through the last 40,000 years.

 18 Mile Swamp, a coastal wetland which lies behind the dunes on the eastern part of the island, is a relatively recent landscape feature.
 Our work (Mettam et al. 2012) has shown that most of the swamp is less than 1,000 years old.